svivian/sv-countdown-js/README.md

-sv-countdown
+SV-Countdown
 =================================================

-sv-countdown is a vanilla JavaScript countdown plugin with no dependencies.
+**sv-countdown** is a vanilla JavaScript countdown plugin with no dependencies.
 Pass in a CSS selector for a wrapping element, the date and message, and the plugin will set up a table showing days/hours/minutes/seconds until your event.
 Example:

 	<div id="countdown"></div>